 |

-Communication inadmissible for failure to exhaust local remedies after default judgment rescission; Articles 56(5) and (6) unmet.
+Communication declared inadmissible for failure to exhaust domestic remedies after rescission of a default judgment.

 |